tripti107/todo-app/README.md

 The **Advanced Todo App** is a modern, feature-rich task management application built using **React** and **Material-UI**.
 It allows users to add, update, delete, and organize tasks efficiently.

 ## 🌟 Features
-✅ Add, Edit, and Delete Tasks
+✅ Add, Edit, and Delete Tasks <br>
-✅ Mark as completed or pending
+✅ Mark as completed or pending <br>
 ✅ Beautiful UI with Material-UI
 ✅ Responsive Design
 ✅ Local Storage Support